IRN-CARDAPIO/.github/profile/README.md

-## Hi there 👋

-This is the GitHub organization of the  CARDAPIO project.
+##  Hi there! 👋 Welcome to the GitHub organization of the  CARDAPIO project

 CARDAPIO is a International Research Network funded by IRD.
 It gathered together a consortium of atmospheric scientists from tropical regions in three continents, to study regional rainfall variations in Brazil, West Africa and South-East Asia.